ceccon-t/minefield/README.md

 ## How to run

 The game is written in Java, so you will need to have the Java runtime installed.
-Assuming it has alread been installed, either download the Jar file from the Releases section in the repository (alternatively, [here](https://github.com/ceccon-t/minefield/releases/download/v1.0.0/Minefield.jar)) or build the project following the instructions below, and execute it.
+Assuming it has alread been installed, either download the Jar file from the latest entry in the [Releases](https://github.com/ceccon-t/minefield/releases) section in this repository or build the project following the instructions below, and execute it.

 ## How to build the project